wesselgrift/SvelteKit-Prototyper/README.md

   - Signed‑out users can access `/`, `/login`, `/account`, `/reset-password`; other paths redirect to `/login`.

 Endpoints:
-- `POST /api/auth/login` – creates the session cookie
+- `POST /api/auth/login` – verifies ID token, creates the session cookie, and upserts the profile
 - `POST /api/auth/logout` – clears the session cookie

 ## Pages of interest